 A reverse situation is equally possible – static analysis may detect issues that runtime memory monitoring cannot identify.
-For example, there is possibility of a null pointer dereference at line 27/28 in the code snippet below.
+For example, there is the possibility of a null pointer dereference at line 27/28 in the code snippet below.
 Calling the storePersonToFile function with the person pointer argument being null causes an error, but this occurs only if the retrivePersonFromDB function returns null.
 Such a condition is unlikely during system testing sessions, because the database connection is most likely functioning as expected, so runtime memory monitoring tools remain silent.
-However, flow analysis within the static analysis tool easily detects the null pointer to be returned from this function, and reports a potential null pointer dereferencing problem.
+However, flow analysis within the static analysis tool easily detects the null pointer to be returned from this function and reports a potential null pointer dereferencing problem.

 Figure 4.
 Static analysis results example.

 What about code that always executes flawlessly, but does not comply with requirements?
 Static and dynamic analysis aren’t useful in identifying these kinds of issues.
-Detecting discrepancies between the expected result and the actual result requires comparison of computation results with predefined values.
+Detecting discrepancies between the expected result and the actual result requires a comparison of computation results with predefined values.
 There are many popular ways of implementing such checks, including manual system-level testing, integration testing, and unit testing.

 Test creation with graphical wizards or editors can increase the productivity of an entire organization by engaging the QA teams in the process of writing unit tests, thus making them actively contribute to the development process.
 It is easier for QA team members to use graphic wizards than write appropriate test code in code editors, since configuring values using entry forms (as shown below) does not require advanced coding skills and is less time-consuming, especially if team members lack experience.
 For example, the screenshot below shows an example of Parasoft C/C++test’s unit testing capability for C/C++, a wizard that helps with unit test creation.

-Another benefit of using a unified testing tool is the feedback it provides about the completeness of testing and the health status of critical business requirements.
+Another benefit of using a unified testing solution is the feedback it provides about the completeness of testing and the health status of critical business requirements.
 Low numbers in the MC/DC coverage report may indicate insufficient branch coverage, even if the statement coverage report shows high values.
 This kind of analysis requires a tool chain that supports multiple coverage metrics, allowing teams to start with something simple, such as line or statement coverage, and proceed towards more thorough code coverage as they are progressing with improving their test cases.

-Unit testing and system testing coverage reports are a great source of information about the testing process, especially when combined.
+Unit testing and system testing coverage reports are great sources of information about the testing process, especially when combined.
 But if test results aren’t correlated with requirements, teams lack several pieces of critical information.
 By viewing a tests-to-requirements traceability report, you can quickly determine the status of requirements coverage.
 An example of such a report is shown below:

-The ability to correlate requirements with results from different types of testing is a great benefit of using a unified testing tool.
+The ability to correlate requirements with results from different types of testing is a great benefit of using a unified testing solution.
 Unit testing, system testing, integration testing results, as well as coding standards, and code metrics results can be correlated to provide feedback about the health of critical and non-critical requirements.

 When you combine data from the various testing techniques used in a project, you can attain second-level metrics and more sophisticated analytics.
-Using a unified testing tool enables teams to look at code from a completely new perspective.
+Using a unified testing solution enables teams to look at code from a completely new perspective.
 A failed unit test case may have a different meaning to a developer, depending on whether it occurs in code rated high or low risk by code metrics analysis.
-If this information is further combined with statistics from source control, and correlated to requirements, teams can make better decisions about when and how the code should be corrected.
+If this information is further combined with statistics from source control and correlated to requirements, teams can make better decisions about when and how the code should be corrected.

-With the Parasoft tool suite, you can leverage Change-Based Testing to improve team productivity.
-Change-Based Testing technology captures the relationship between source code, test cases, and code coverage results to compute the optimal set of test cases for verification and validation of a specific code delta.
+With the Parasoft tool suite, you can leverage change-based testing to improve team productivity.
+Change-based testing technology captures the relationship between source code, test cases, and code coverage results to compute the optimal set of test cases for verification and validation of a specific code delta.
 In effect, teams can limit their testing sessions by running only a small subset of tests instead of full regression suites.
 This focus on only testing what is absolutely required translates to significant savings, especially for middle or large size projects.

 Server sessions, supported with a convenient command line interface, report analysis results to Parasoft DTP, which aggregates information from the development environment.
 Parasoft DTP provides extensive reporting capabilities, including the ability to integrate data from third-party tools, send test results to developers’ IDEs, and compute advanced analytics.
 Continuous feedback provided in each phase of the workflow accelerates agile development and reduces the cost of achieving compliance with safety standards.

-A unified testing tool with deep integration into the developer’s IDE provides the most productive environment for development testing.
-A unified tool, such as Parasoft C/C++test, with its ability to unify metrics and results from all aspects of testing, provides additional benefit by allowing teams to focus their testing on high risk and most recently modified code.
+A unified testing solution with deep integration into the developer’s IDE provides the most productive environment for development testing.
+A unified tool, such as Parasoft C/C++test, with its ability to unify metrics and results from all aspects of testing, provides an additional benefit by allowing teams to focus their testing on high-risk and most recently modified code.